 Develop the coaching skills and confidence to influence positive employee engagement, culture and performance in workplaces and organizations.
 As an organizational coach, you can help individuals, groups and teams in organizations to achieve strategic objectives, enhance leadership capacities and be empowered to create solutions and sustainable change.

 The UBC Certificate in Organizational Coaching is a part-time International Coaching Federation (ICF) Level 2 Accredited Coach Training program that leads to the Certified Organizational Coach credential.
-It’s the only organizational coaching program accredited by the ICF, and the first university-based organizational coaching program of its kind in Canada.
+It’s the first organizational coaching program accredited by the ICF, and first university-based organizational coaching program of its kind in Canada.
 Read the program handbook to learn more.

 - Program Format: 100% online, with a cohort of 48 peers

-- Duration: This 160 hour program offers the oportunity to earn a UBC senate-approved Certificate in Organizational Coaching, an International Coaching Federation (ICF) Accredited Level 2 Coach Education, including 8 hours of group and team mentor coaching, 10 hours of one-on-one mentor coaching, 24+ logged coaching hours toward an ICF ACC (100 hours) or PCC credential (500 hours) through the level 2 Path.
-Complete the Team Coaching education component (60 hours) required to apply for the ICF Advanced Certification in Team Coaching.
+- Complete an International Coaching Federation (ICF) Accredited Level 2 Coach Education, including 8 hours of group and team mentor coaching, 10 hours of one-on-one mentor coaching, 24+ logged coaching hours toward an ICF ACC (100 hours) or PCC credential (500 hours) through the Level 2 Path

 Open all | Close all

 The UBC Certificate in Organizational Coaching training program supports you in: